 Austin Energy has a goal to reduce CO2 emissions by 2020 to a level that is 20% below 2005 levels.
+This goal was approved by the Austin City Council in April 2010 as part of Austin Energy's Generation Plan.
+Since 2005, Austin Energy stack emissions have been reduced by 8%.
 Decker Creek Power Station, Sand Hill Energy Center (SHEC) and Holly Street Power Plant (retired in 2007) are natural-gas fueled plants.
 The Fayette Power Project (FPP) is coalfueled.